 It consists of about 20 species of evergreen trees and shrubs.
 It is indigenous to the tropical and subtropical parts of the earth, including China, Malaysia, the East Himalayas, and North Australia.
 Important ornamental species of Cordyline are Cordyline terminalis, C. australis, C. rubra and C. indivisa.
 Among these, Cordyline terminalis is the most important and commercially exploited species.
-Of all the species of Cordyline the most widely distributed and most extensively investigated is C. terminalis which is found throughout the Pacific area and in some Asiatic countries.
-Important varieties under cultivation are Baby doll, Lily put, Kiwi, Hawaiian flag and Mahatma.
+Of all the species of Cordyline the most widely distributed and most extensively investigated is C. terminalis, which is found throughout the Pacific area and in some Asian countries.
+Important varieties under cultivation are Baby doll, Lily Put, Kiwi, Hawaiian flag, and Mahatma.
 Cordyline is quite similar to dracaena and differs only in the anatomy of the ovary.
-Several cordyline species are usually referred to as dracaena (Randhawa and Mukhopadhyay, 2004).
+Several Cordyline species are usually referred to as dracaena (Randhawa and Mukhopadhyay, 2004).
 It is a long, thin bush that can reach 3m in height and is valued for its vibrantly colored foliage, including variegated varieties.
 Cordyline is an excellent ornamental plant with colored foliage, as focal point in gardens, floor plants, as a pot plant in its juvenile state and is also suitable for growing in borders and shrubberies under a mild climate, for shade gardens and greenhouse.
 Most of the species are extensively used for table decorations while they are young.
 The plant is widely found in homes, workplaces, stores, banks, hotels, restaurants, clubs, hospitals and schools and numerous plants are occasionally gathered and grown as exquisite table decorations in terrariums, bottles, bowls, plates, troughs and aquarium cases (Beura et al., 2007).
 It has attractive color of the foliage, hardiness, ease of cultivation, suitability to interior conditions and resistance to pests and diseases contribute to its popularity in urban agriculture and landscaping.

 In the face of degraded agricultural areas, uncertainties related to climate change and decreasing green space in urban areas, bioenzymes can proof beneficial.
 Bioenzymes are promising environmental production strategy for ornamental crops including foliage crops in green house.
 Traon et al. (2014) defined Bioenzymes as, “Any substance or microorganism that is applied to plants, seeds, or the root environment with the intention to stimulate natural plant processes that benefit nutrient use efficiency and/or tolerance to abiotic stress, regardless of its nutrient content, is referred to as a plant bio stimulant.
 This definition includes any combination of such substances and/or microorganisms intended for this use.”
 Yakhin et al. (2017) defined bio stimulants as “a formulated product of biological origin that improves plant productivity as a consequence of the novel or emergent properties of the complex constituents, and not as a sole consequence of the presence of known essential plant nutrients, plant growth regulators, or plant protective compounds.”
-Kunicki et al. (2010) stated that biostimulants can be foliar or soil applied, depending on their composition and intended results.
+Kunicki et al. (2010) stated that bio stimulants can be foliar, or soil applied, depending on their composition and intended results.

-Bioenzymes functions as an anti-stress promoting, growth-stimulating, nutrient absorption, crop productivity improvement, dormancy-breaking, boosting foliage quality, pigment content improvement, enhancing root formation, enhancing photosynthetic as well as vegetative tissue processes, enhancing plant resilience and coherence, and regulating effect on foliage crop growth and development.
-The recent in vivo study on the effect of bioenzymes on growth and development of Cordyline terminalis under protected condition with rigorous statistical analysis, highlighting sustainable and organic alternatives to chemical inputs in urban horticulture.
-The study was taken to analyze the response of potted plants of Cordyline under various physiological parameters, foliage quality and overall growth and vigor on commercial basis.
+Bio enzymes functions as an anti-stress promoting, growth-stimulating, nutrient absorption, crop productivity improvement, dormancy-breaking, boosting foliage quality, pigment content improvement, enhancing root formation, enhancing photosynthetic as well as vegetative tissue processes, enhancing plant resilience and coherence, and regulating effect on foliage crop growth and development.
+The recent in vivo study on the effect of bio enzymes on the growth and development of Cordyline terminalis under protected conditions with rigorous statistical analysis, highlighting sustainable and organic alternatives to chemical inputs in urban horticulture.
+The study was conducted to analyze the response of potted plants of Cordyline under various physiological parameters, foliage quality, and overall growth and vigor on a commercial basis.

 MATERIALS AND METHODS